11.1. Choosing Scale to Reveal Structure

 In addition to setting the limits of an axis and transforming an axis, we also want to consider the aspect ratio of the plot–the length compared to the width.
 Adjusting the aspect ratio is called banking, and in the next section, we show how banking can help reveal relationships between features.

 While banking to 45 degrees helps us see whether or not the data follow a linear relationship, when there is clear curvature it can be hard to figure out the form of the relationship.
-When this happens, we try transformations to get the data to fall along a straight line.
+When this happens, we try transformations that will get the data to fall along a straight line (see, for example, Figure 11.1).
 The log transformation can be useful in uncovering the general form of curvilinear relationships.

-When it looks like two variables have a non-linear relationship, it’s useful to try applying a log scale to the x-axis, y-axis, or both.
-We look for a linear relationship in the scatter plot with transformed axes.
-For instance, in the plot below, we applied a log scale to the y-axis.
+When it looks like two variables have a nonlinear relationship, it’s useful to try applying a log scale to the x-axis, y-axis, or both.
+Let’s look for a linear relationship in the scatter plot with transformed axes.
+Here we re-created the plot of weight by height for dog breeds, but this time we applied a log scale to the y-axis:

 This plot shows a roughly linear relationship, and in this case, we say that there’s a log-linear relationship between dog weight and height.